BeNaomi/Survey-Analysis/README.md

-Simple code for OLS regression
+Simple code for ANOVA and OLS with moderators